CHAPTER 231. MINIMUM WAGE

 (c) Where records are maintained at a central recordkeeping office other than in the place of employment, the records shall be made available for inspection at the place of employment within 7 calendar days following verbal or written notice from the Secretary or the authorized representative of the Secretary.
 The records shall be maintained for a period of 3 years from date of last entry.

-Cross References This section cited in 34 Pa.
+This section cited in 34 Pa.
 Code § 231.32 (relating to exception); 34 Pa.
 Code § 231.95 (relating to employee incentive account); and 34 Pa.
 Code § 231.96 (relating to writing required).

 § 231.32.
 Exception.

-With respect to persons employed in a bona fide executive, administrative or professional capacity or in the capacity of outside salesman, as defined in this chapter, employers shall maintain and preserve records containing the information and data required by § 231.31 (relating to contents of records) except § 231.31(a)(3) and (5)(8) and containing the basis on which wages are paid.
-This may be shown as $435 mos., $115 wk., or on fee.
+With respect to persons employed in a bona fide executive, administrative or professional capacity or in the capacity of outside salesman, as defined in this chapter, employers shall maintain and preserve records containing the information and data required by § 231.31 (relating to contents of records) except § 231.31(a)(3) and (5)—(8) and containing the basis on which wages are paid.
+This may be shown as ‘‘$435 mos.,’’ ‘‘$115 wk.,’’ or ‘‘on fee.’’

-Cross References This section cited in 34 Pa.
+This section cited in 34 Pa.
 Code § 231.96 (relating to writing required).

 § 231.33.
 Students.